 2 g kosher salt (1/2 teaspoon)

-2. with the mixer on its lowest speed, stream in the glucose, corn syrup, and vanilla. crank the mixer up to medium-high and beat for 2 to 3 minutes, until the mixture is silky smooth and a glossy white. scrape down the sides of the bowl.
+With the mixer on its lowest speed, stream in the glucose, corn syrup, and vanilla.
+Crank the mixer up to medium-high and beat for 2 to 3 minutes, until the mixture is silky smooth and a glossy white.
+Scrape down the sides of the bowl.

-3. add the confectioners’ sugar, salt, baking powder, and citric acid and mix on low speed just to incorporate them into the batter. crank the speed back up to medium-high and beat for 2 to 3 minutes, until you have a brilliant stark white, beautifully smooth frosting. it should look just like it came out of a plastic tub at the grocery store! use the frosting immediately, or store it in an airtight container in the fridge for up to 1 week.
+Add the confectioners’ sugar, salt, baking powder, and citric acid and mix on low speed just to incorporate them into the batter.
+Crank the speed back up to medium-high and beat for 2 to 3 minutes, until you have a brilliant stark white, beautifully smooth frosting.
+It should look just like it came out of a plastic tub at the grocery store!
+Use the frosting immediately, or store it in an airtight container in the fridge for up to 1 week.

 100 g granulated sugar (1/2 cup)